nxphi47/arduinoWSntuoss/README.md

 // loop function to be executed repeated after setup void loop() {
     // you execution code goes here
-    // read the button pin
+    // read the button digital pin
     if (digitalRead(buttonPin) == HIGH && !currentState) {
-        buttonState = !buttonState;
+        // transition of currentState from LOW -> HIGH when press button buttonState = !buttonState;
         currentState = true;
     }
     else if (digitalRead(buttonPin) == LOW && currentState) {
-        currentState = false;
+        // transition of currentState from HIGH -> LOW when press button currentState = false;
     }
+    // mapping value of (0 -> 1023) to (0 -> 1000);
     speed = map(analogRead(potentialPin), 0, 1023, 0, 1000);

+    // return to value 0 when count exceed 255
     if (count >=255) {
         count = 0;
     }

+    // increment by 5 each iteration
     count+=5;
     // change the code for the LED to gradually increase light intensity if (buttonState) {
-        if (count == 255) {
+        // True means it is digital input if (count == 255) {
-            digitalWrite(pin, isLedHigh?HIGH:LOW);
+            // change state of LED every time count reach 255 digitalWrite(pin, isLedHigh?HIGH:LOW);
             isLedHigh = !isLedHigh;
         }
     }
     else {
+        // gradually increase light intensity
         analogWrite(pin, count);
     }
-    delay(speed / 255 * 5);
+    // for every cycle of 255, delay a amount defined by "speed" for each 5 incremental step delay(speed / 255 * 5);
 }
 ```

-###3 - Servo Controller with potential meter and photoresistor
+###3 - Servo Controller with potentiometer and photoresistor

 Servo use PWM pin to controller its motion, so we attach it to pin 5
 ```
 #include <Servo.h>
+// servo is a motor that remain it rotational position under a provided PWM value voltage
+// control the direction of servo by potentiometer or light resistor
 // create Servo object
 Servo servo;